What do 2017’s Hottest Jobs Offer Job Seekers?

 Until that perfect technology comes to market, there is at least one piece of software that makes the process much easier.
 Org chart software.
 Yes, it is ideal for graphically representing the organizational structure of a company, but today’s software can do so much more.

 First, if we judge the org chart by its outward appearance, we can quickly see where a manager might be overloaded with too many direct reports.
 Expanding “spans of control” can cause bottlenecks, stress and stunted growth for both the manager and the direct reports.
+Avoid these management overloads with Pingboard’s Span of Control Worksheet:

 When you can look at an organizational chart and see one manager has, say, 12 direct reports, there’s a chance someone could move into a managerial position to assist the other manager.
 Others may be able to move to different teams where they can either develop new skills or find additional areas in the company where those skills might be needed.
 This opens the employee up to new opportunities, new people and new career trajectories.